Belgian and European patent applications

 At Patenthuis, all patent applications are drafted by a Belgian and European patent attorney, who has completed specialised training and passed the required exams.
 Patenthuis can also take care of any drawings that may be needed in the patent application—whether original creations or based on your own drawings.
-Patent applications are drafted in Dutch or English.
+Belgian patent applications are usually drafted in Dutch.
+European patent applications are usually drafted in English.

-Fees for drafting a patent application are typically 3500 to 5500 €, depending on the complexity of the patent application and the urgency.
+Fees for drafting a Belgian or European patent application are typically 3500 to 5500 €, depending on the complexity of the patent application and the urgency.

 Belgian Patent Law and the European Patent Convention do not provide for provisional patent applications.